-The Ability to Take Classes from a Safe and Private Location
+The Ability to Take Classes From a Safe and Private Location

 Undocumented students who live in regions or municipalities where the risk of enforcement confrontation is greater can enjoy the security and anonymity of learning from home.
 Online college opens doors without presenting the risks that can come with travel or relocation.

 Access to Schools Outside Your State of Residence

 The Ability to Space out Your Courses While Balancing Other Practical, Legal, and Financial Challenges

 Affordable Options Regardless of Financial Aid Eligibility

-Begin your search by checking out our list of the 50 Best Online Colleges for 2019.
+Begin your search by checking out our list of the 50 Best Online Colleges for 2020.
 These schools offer some of the greatest flexibility and the best value for your money.

 Unique Online Opportunities

-Tuition Free Online Schools
+Tuition-Free Online Schools

-Check out The Best Colleges Providing Free Tuition for a look at some of the schools leading the way in this area.
+Check out the Best Colleges Providing Free Tuition for a look at some of the schools leading the way in this area.

 Innovative Online Models

 University of the People (UOP)

-- A stellar example of how the tuition-free approach can be put to innovative use to help undocumented students.
-University of the People describes itself as the first accredited, non-profit, tuition free online university in the United States, and is dedicated to creating opportunities and access for high school graduates the world over, particularly those working to “overcome financial, geographic, political, and personal constraints keeping them from collegiate studies.”
+University of the People is a stellar example of how the tuition-free approach can be put to innovative use and help undocumented students.
+UOP describes itself as the first accredited, non-profit, tuition-free online university in the United States.
+It's dedicated to creating opportunities and access for high school graduates the world over, particularly those working to “overcome financial, geographic, political, and personal constraints that keeping them from collegiate studies.”

-In fact, University of the People even provides full scholarships for students who are unable to meet the financial threshold for basic fees and expenses.
-Through its relationships with highly reputable universities, private companies, and renowned academics, University of the People is making meaningful college credits more readily accessible to undocumented students.
+In fact, UOP even provides full scholarships for students who are unable to meet the financial threshold for basic fees and expenses.
+Through its relationships with highly reputable universities, private companies, and renowned academics, UOP is making meaningful college credits more readily accessible to undocumented students.

 Massive Open Online Courses (MOOCs)

-Hispanic Serving Institutions (HSI)
+Hispanic-Serving Institutions (HSI)

-- HSI’ are accredited colleges and universities that serve student bodies with a greater than 25% Hispanic student population.
+- Hispanic-Serving Institutions [PDF] (HSI)HSIs are accredited colleges and universities that serve student bodies that are more than 25% Hispanic.
 The designation was officially established by Congress in 1992 in order to earmark federal grant funding for the advancement of schools with large Hispanic populations.
-Federal funding may be used for purposes that include faculty development, administrative management, development of academic programs and curriculum, teaching equipment, renovation, counseling, tutoring, and student support.
-HSIs may be particularly sympathetic to and accommodating of your needs if you are an undocumented student of Hispanic background.
-HSIs may be either two-year or four-year programs, and many offer online courses and degrees.
-Check here for complete list of HSIs as of the 2016–2017 academic year [PDF].
+Federal funding may be used for faculty development, administrative management, development of academic programs and curricula, teaching equipment, renovation, counseling, tutoring, and student support.
+HSIs are often particularly sympathetic to and accommodating of the needs of undocumented students of Hispanic backgrounds.
+HSIs may be either two- or four-year programs, and many offer online courses and degrees.
+Check out this complete list of HSIs[PDF] as of the 2016–2017 academic year.

-- HACU is also a great resource for exploring HSIs.
-The HACU is the leading association of HSIs and the organization responsible for helping to create the HSI designation through advocacy and political action.
-In addition to these activities, the HACU helps to provide scholarships, create job opportunities, and provide critical education and information on issues impacting Hispanic Americans and, specifically, Hispanic students.
-If you are an undocumented student of Hispanic background, consider reaching out to the HACU for tips on how to navigate the HSI landscape for the very best opportunities.
+- The Hispanic Association of Colleges and Universities (HACU)HACU is is the leading association of HSIs, making it a great resource for finding and researching HSIs.
+HACU helped create the HSI designation through advocacy and political action, and now it helps provide scholarships, create job opportunities, and provide critical education and information on issues impacting Hispanic Americans and Hispanic students.
+If you are an undocumented student of Hispanic background, consider reaching out to HACU for help navigating the HSI landscape.

 Click here to learn more about earning an associate degree.BACK TO THE UNDOCUMENTED STUDENT GUIDE